hyrise/hyrise/CONTRIBUTING.md

   * Consider structured bindings: `const auto& [iterator, added] = unordered_map.emplace(...);`
   * Use braced control statements (`if (...) { x(); }` instead of `if (...) x();`).
 This is even enforced for single line blocks (via clang-format).
 The only exception are empty blocks (e.g., `while (!ready) {}`).
-  * Use braced control statements.
-This is even enforced for single line blocks (via clang-format).
+  * Use braced control statements, even for single-line blocks.
 Unless the blocks are empty (e.g., `while (!ready) {}`), add line breaks.
 Instead of `if (...) x();` (or `if (...) { x(); }`), write:

     ```